Trade Overview

 Trade Potential: Building a Resilient, Value-Driven Economy

-Malawi is transitioning from exporting raw agricultural commodities to producing and exporting value-added goods and services—a central pillar of Malawi Vision 2063 and the National Export Strategy II (NES II).
+Malawi is implementing a clear strategy to transition from an exporter of raw agricultural commodities to a producer and exporter of value-added goods and services.
+This is a central pillar of the Malawi Vision 2063 and the National Export Strategy II (NES II), which aim to make Malawi a competitive and sustainable sourcing destination.

 Current Trade Snapshot:

-• Key Imports: Petroleum products, fertilizers, pharmaceuticals, and second-hand clothing—indicating opportunities for import substitution.
+• Key Imports: Major imports include petroleum products, fertilizers, pharmaceuticals, and second-hand clothing.
+This highlights significant opportunities for import substitution through local manufacturing and production.

 Focus on Manufacturing & Value Addition (Malawi Vision 2063 & NES II)